Thursday, November 26, 2020

 38 Foxon Place, New Britain as it is today.

 272 Corbin Avenue as it is today.
+(Pictures of the houses taken from Google).

 Our car was a 1949 Packard, a huge 4-door sedan.
-I think dad drove it most of the time; I’m pretty sure we were a one car family.
+I think Dad drove it most of the time; I’m pretty sure we were a one-car family.
 I don’t know how we afforded it.
-Maybe dad got a lump sum when he left the Army?
+Maybe Dad got a lump sum when he left the Army?
 A Super Eight was just over $2,600 brand new in ’49.

-Dad painted our Packard a couple of times trying to get this color.
+Dad painted our Packard a couple of times, trying to get this color.
 It was close.
 (This is not our car.)

 Life went on.
-We moved to Coventry.
+We moved to Coventry in 1952.

 No comments: